Syedata/SimpleCalculatorApp/README.md

 Following requirements are considered:
 - Calculate only single digit operands
-- All operators are calculated in the order of entering from left to right (no priority)/All operators and operands need to be entered in sequence i.e operand then operator then operand then operator and so on
+- All operators are calculated in the order of entering from left to right (no priority)
+- All operators and operands need to be entered in sequence i.e operand then operator then operand then operator and so on
 - Valid result is returned if the user follow the sequence to perform the calculation
 - Invalid operation is returned if the user don't follow the sequence
 - The app has two modes Standard and Advanced